-Table B.8 Evidence requirements - activity BESS2 - signing up a residential battery to a demand response contract
+Table B.8 Evidence requirements - activity BESS2 - onboard a residential or small business site battery with a demand response aggregator

-Requirement Examples of how to evidence the requirement is met PDRS Rule Reference Method Guide section The demand response contract must meet the relevant requirements The contract: is for the provision of demand response capacity with a Demand Response Aggregator for at least 3 years, and is signed by the account holder for the electricity account of the NMI where the Battery Energy Storage System is installed.
+Requirement Examples of how to evidence the requirement is met PDRS Rule Reference Method Guide section The demand response contract must meet the relevant requirements The contract: is for the provision of demand response capacity with a Demand Response Aggregator for at least 12 months, and is signed by the account holder for the electricity account of the NMI where the Battery Energy Storage System is installed.
 Clause 9.1.1(f) Section 6.1 The counterparty to the demand response contract aggregates demand response capacity, and is either: • a Market Participant, or • a Network Service Provider A copy of the signed contract between the account holder of the NMI and the counterparty that shows the counterparty's name, and Evidence that shows that the same counterparty is registered as a Market Participant or Network Service Provider under the National Electricity Rules.
 Cl 9.1.1(f); Clause 10.1, definition of "Demand Response Aggregator", sub- clause (a) Section 8.2.6 The counterparty has engaged in a contract to aggregate demand response capacity (and related activities) on behalf of either: • a Market Participant, or • a Network Service Provider A copy of the signed contract between the account holder of the NMI and the counterparty that shows the counterparty's name, and A copy of a contract between the counterparty and a Market Participant or Network Service Provider for the aggregation of demand response capacity and any related activities on their behalf, and Evidence that shows that the person on whose behalf the demand response capacity is being aggregated is registered as a Market Participant or Network Service Provider under the National Electricity Rules.
-Cl 9.1.1(f); Clause 10.1, definition of "Demand Response Aggregator", sub- clause (b) Section 8.2.6 There is an existing Battery Energy Storage System installed at the same National Metering Identifier (NMI) A geo-tagged photo of the existing battery.
-BESS1 Eligibility Requirement 1 Section 8.3 A behind the meter solar photovoltaic system must be installed at the same NMI that the new EUE is being installed Evidence of a solar photovoltaic system at the same NMI.
-For example: a geo-tagged photo of the solar photovoltaic system installed at the site, evidence of the DER Register showing that a solar PV system has been installed at the NMI, or a geo-tagged photo of the switchboard showing that a PV system is installed.
-BESS2 Eligibility Requirement 2 Section 8.3 There is no Life Support Equipment used at the Site A declaration by the homeowner that there is no Life Support at the site.
-BESS2 Eligibility Requirement 3 Section 8.3
+Cl 9.1.1(f); Clause 10.1, definition of "Demand Response Aggregator", sub- clause (b) Section 8.2.6 The battery must be Onboarded with the Demand Response Aggregator (DRA) Evidence of the battery being Onboarded (the End-User Equipment has been demonstrated to respond to remotely provided commands from the DRA).
+Cl 9.1.2; Clause 10.1, definition of "Onboarded" Section 6.1 There is an existing Battery Energy Storage System installed at the same National Metering Identifier (NMI) A geo-tagged photo of the existing battery.
+BESS1 Eligibility Requirement 1 Section 8.3 A behind the meter solar photovoltaic system must be installed at the same NMI as the existing Battery Energy Storage System Evidence of a solar photovoltaic system at the same NMI.
+For example: a geo-tagged photo of the solar photovoltaic system installed at the site, evidence of the DER Register showing that a solar PV system has been installed at the NMI, or BESS2 Eligibility Requirement 2 Section 8.3